 87% of respondents agreed with “transforming the Old Kent Road into a modern boulevard with improved public realm for pedestrians, protection for cyclists and improved bus infrastructure along its entire length”, with only 4% against.

-On this specific question, protected cycle lanes were the most important issue raised by respondents (though with a not insignificant number of people objecting that cycle tracks cause delays to everyone else, and cyclists should use back streets instead.
-We’ll keep reminding the council that cyclists are people too, and as long as there are shops, schools, homes and other destinations on the OKR, safe cycle access is needed.)
+On this specific question, protected cycle lanes were the most important issue raised by respondents.
+A few people suggested that cycle tracks cause delays to everyone else, and cyclists should use back streets instead – but we’ll keep reminding the council that cyclists are people too.
+As long as there are shops, schools, homes and other destinations on the OKR, then safe cycle access is needed.)

 Thanks to everyone helped to advertise this consultation to cyclists and would-be cyclists, and greater thanks to those who took the time to respond!